Naic: Education

 Education in the Philippines is managed and regulated by the Department of Education (DepEd), Commission on Higher Education (CHED) and Technical Education and Skills Development Authority (TESDA).
 DepEd is responsible for the K–12 basic education; it exercises full and exclusive control over public schools and nominal regulation overprivate schools, and it also enforces the national curriculum that has been put in place since 2013.
 CHED and TESDA, on the other hand, are responsible for higher education; CHED regulates the academically-oriented universities and colleges while TESDA oversees the development of technical and vocational education institutions and programs in the country.

-There are two schools district offices which govern all educational institutions within the municipality.
+There are three schools district offices which govern all educational institutions within the municipality.
 They oversee the management and operations of all private and public, from primary to secondary schools.
-These are the Naic I Schools District Office, and Naic II Schools District Office.
+These are the Naic I Schools District Office, Naic II Schools District Office, and Naic III Schools District Office.